 You have a lot of leeway in your use of these building blocks.
-For example, the building blocks for a "wall" (hedges, fences, etc.) are interchangeable parts that you can mix and match with, depending on your needs, budget and personality.
+For example, the building blocks for a wall (hedges, fences, etc.) are interchangeable parts that you can mix and match, depending on your needs, budget, and personality.
 Hedges may form two of your four walls, fencing the other two.
-If complete screening isn't required, you can also define outdoor living spaces with lower vertical elements that may be more attractive/functional.
-For instance, raised beds, container gardens and furniture.
-Creating outdoor living spaces isn’t a one-size-fits-all project.
+If complete screening isn't required, you can also define outdoor living spaces with lower vertical elements that may be more attractive or functional—think raised beds, container gardens, and furniture.

-A "ceiling" is optional for many outdoor living spaces, although it does create an added sense of enclosure that you may crave.
-Ceilings are necessary only for areas where staying dry/cool is a must.
+A so-called ceiling is optional for many outdoor living spaces, although it does create an added sense of enclosure that you may crave.
+Ceilings are necessary only for areas where staying dry and cool is a must.

-By default, all projected outdoor living spaces already have "floors."
-The only question will be, "Does the current floor do the best job of meeting my needs?"
+By default, all projected outdoor living spaces already have floors.
+The only question is whether the current floor does the best job of meeting your needs.
 For example, maintenance is always a consideration, and you may decide, upon further reflection, that a grassy area you've been treading upon for years isn't worth the upkeep (mowing).

-As stated on Page 1, you need only look to the intended function of outdoor rooms to determine the "building blocks" needed to compose them.
-Keep both aesthetics and function in mind when setting up such spaces.
+You need only look to the intended function of outdoor rooms to determine the building blocks needed to compose them.
+Keep both aesthetic and function in mind when setting up such spaces.
 But in areas dedicated to physical activity, if you have to choose between the two, focus on function.
 Never compromise on safety.
-You can make up for compromises in aesthetics later, when you accessorize your newly-created space.
+You can make up for compromises in aesthetic later, when you accessorize your newly-created space.

 Let's begin with outdoor rooms whose main function is to house a swimming pool.
-Landscaping around swimming pools presents specific challenges regarding safety, maintenance and privacy.
+Landscaping around swimming pools presents specific challenges regarding safety, maintenance, and privacy.
 You don't want people slipping on anything, you don't want to spend all your time cleaning up debris, and you don't want the neighbors peering in at you.
-In selecting a "wall" to enclose the area, all of these considerations come into play.
+In selecting a wall to enclose the area (which may also be mandatory, depending on your area's rules and regulations), all of these considerations come into play.

-A strong argument can be made, then, for having a fence serve as the "wall" around a pool, rather than a hedge or a lattice screen.
+A strong argument can be made, then, for having a fence serve as the wall around a pool, rather than a hedge or a lattice screen.
 A tightly constructed fence will do the best job of screening out prying eyes.
-And because it has no leaves or needles to shed, there's nothing to slip on, nothing to clean up.
+And because it has no leaves or needles to shed, there's nothing to slip on and nothing to clean up.

 Most people find plants more relaxing than hardscape, so consider planting hedges to form the walls of such outdoor rooms.
 If you don't want to wait for hedges to get tall enough to afford privacy, install lattice screens, instead.
 To satisfy your requirement for plants and provide further privacy, train vine plants to grow up the lattice.
 Climbing hydrangeas are perennial vines and an excellent choice for shady areas.
 You have more choices in the sun, including that ever-popular annual, the morning glory.

 For a floor, consider a combination of natural materials.
-You want something interesting into which to gaze, something with distinct textures.
-For instance, a rustic flagstone patio, with scotch moss planted in the cracks between the stones -- or creeping thyme, if you enjoy landscaping with fragrant plants.
+You want something interesting to gaze at, something with distinct textures: Imagine a rustic flagstone patio, with scotch moss planted in the cracks between the stones—or creeping thyme, if you enjoy landscaping with fragrant plants.